James Gotheridge

-James Gotheridge (born 1863) was an English association footballer who played as a left winger for Newton Heath in the late 1880s.
-He signed for the Heathens as a 21-year-old in 1884, but made only 37 competitive appearances for the club.
+James Gotheridge (born 1863) was an English footballer who played as a left winger for Newton Heath in the late 1880s.
+He signed for the Heathens as a 21-year-old in 1884 but made only 37 competitive appearances for the club.
 In October 1889, Gotheridge was suspended by the Football Association for three months for an incident during a match against Walsall Town Swifts.
 He played one more match for the club before being transferred to West Manchester.